 About Chilapata Forest

 Since the forest remains closed during monsoon, the best time to visit Chilapata and doing Chilapata Jungle Safari in October- November, and March-April because of the cool and moderate weather and it’s the best time to see the migratory birds.
-Mathura Tea Estate and Rava tribal community are the other tourist attractions near the forest apart from Jaldapara National Park Rhino and South Khairbari Leopard Rescue Center.
-The ruin of Nalrajar Garh is another favored attraction for the tourist lodging in Mendabari Jungle Camp.
-There exist the ruins of an old fort in the dense forests at Chilapata on the east bank of the Torsa river a few miles south of the Indo-Bhutan border.
-It is popularly called “Nal Rajar Garh”.
+Mathura Tea Estate and Rava tribal community were the other tourist attractions near the forest apart from Jaldapara National Park Rhino and South Khairbari Leopard Rescue Center.
+The ruin of Nalrajar Garh was another favored attraction for the tourist lodging in Mendabari Jungle Camp.
+There existed the ruins of an old fort in the dense forests at Chilapata on the east bank of the Torsa river a few miles south of the Indo-Bhutan border.
+It was popularly called “Nal Rajar Garh”.
 The Britishers called it “the Mendabari ruins”.
 After excavations at this place undertaken by the archaeological department have shown that these brick constructions belonged to the “Gupta Age”.
 It was one of the frontier fortifications of the region then known as “ Pundrabardhan Bhukti”.

 How to reach Chilapata